skim33/Travel-Advisor/README.md

 ## Installation

-To use locally, clone the repository, install dependencies, run with npm:
+To use locally, clone the repository, install dependencies, run with npm.

 In the project directory, you can run: